-Now you have the basic idea of search engine optimization, here is an article I recommend you read to help you get started on the line with SEO.
+Now you have the basic idea of search engine optimisation, here is an article I recommend you read to help you get started on the line with SEO.

-If you are way back behind search engine optimization, here is an article I recommend you read to help you get started with website search engine audit.
+If you are way back behind in search engine optimisation, here is an article I recommend you read to help you get started with website search engine audits.

 There are a lot of ideas from various bloggers and marketers on the proper way to go about SEO.

-Some even go as far as recommending some certain hack and trick or a plugin to use, some even tell you to wait up to three years that things might eventually come to a place and the search engine will find you in very good faith.
+Some even go as far as recommending some specific hack and trick or a plugin to use; some even tell you to wait up to three years so that things might eventually come to a place, and the search engine will find you in perfect faith.

 But I must tell you; that there are no hacks or special tools to boost your search engine presence or traffic.
 Of course, there are tools to assist you with so many SEO tasks, but there are no personal tools to help you appear on Google without doing anything.